WDI-SEA/sei-tic-tac-toe/README.md

 ## Requirements
-* A user should be able to click on different squares to make a move.
+* A user should be able to click on different squares to make a move. x
-* Every click will alternate between marking an `X` and `O`
+* Every click will alternate between marking an `X` and `O` x
-* Upon marking of an individual cell, use JavaScript to add an `X` or `O` to the cell, according to whose turn it is.
+* Upon marking of an individual cell, use JavaScript to add an `X` or `O` to the cell, according to whose turn it is. x
-* A cell should not be able to be replayed once marked.
+* A cell should not be able to be replayed once marked. x
 * You should not be able to click remaining empty cells after the game is over.
 * Add a reset button that will clear the contents of the board.
 * Display a message to indicate which turn is about to be played.
 * Detect draw conditions (ties/cat's game)
 * Detect winner: Stop game and declare the winner if one player ends up getting three in a row.
  * Hint: Determine a set of winning combinations.
 Check those combinations on the board contents after every move.

 **Have Fun** - The best way to learn is by playing with code.
 Let creativity guide you and try some experiments with JS and CSS and see what you can do.